 Familiarization with risk management helps professionals to identify, evaluate and address a variety of risks before they arise as well as mitigate those that develop.
 Organizations benefit greatly by hiring qualified professionals who are able to structure and implement risk management programs focused on critical threats.
 Risk managers learn to not just manage risk, but to make strategic decisions with risks in mind.

 At the Mario J. Gabelli School of Business at RWU, you can complete a Certificate in Risk Management in just 3 courses:

 Each course is 3 credits and some of these may be applied toward a major at the Gabelli School of Business.
 So why not double-down on landing a great career, while also fulfilling your requirements!

 A Certificate in Risk Management is not only a great option for business, but for multiple other majors as well.
 For example, Architecture and Engineering majors at RWU can particularly benefit and are strongly encouraged to enhance their degrees with this Certificate.

 A Great Education Leads to Great Careers

 You might assume that Risk Managers only work in the financial services industry.
 But risk matters in every industry.
 Here are just a few examples of the types of organizations seeking graduates trained in Risk Management:

 - International Development

 Are you interested in business, but not sure whether to focus on management, accounting, economics or any one of our many academic disciplines offered at the Gabelli School?
-Visit Undeclared at GSB for resources on how you can explore your options before making a decision.
+Visit Undeclared Business for resources on how you can explore your options before making a decision.